Uncovering the hidden truth behind your weight and health.

 What is Body Mass Index?

-Body mass index, or BMI, is a measurement of body weight relative to height used numerous times to compare long-term health outcomes in studies of up to millions of people.
-Health scientists use BMI to identify the dangers of continued weight gain in our population, such as diseases, death, and disability.
-The weight classifications of overweight and obese were initially defined based on BMI research.
+Body mass index, or BMI, is a measurement of body weight relative to height used to compare long-term health outcomes in studies of up to millions of people.
+The weight classifications of overweight and obese were defined based on BMI research.

-For example, at 5’9 and 200 pounds (BMI of 29.5) the average male is twice as likely to have high blood pressure, and over four times as likely to have diabetes, compared to lighter-weight men his height, according to current body mass index research from Europe.
-(1)
+For example, at 5’9 and 200 pounds (BMI of 29.5) the average male is twice as likely to have high blood pressure, and over four times as likely to have diabetes, compared to lighter-weight men his height, according to current body mass index research from Europe (1).

 How to use the science of Body Mass Index

-Research on BMI has a lot to offer regarding the health advantages of body weight.
-Lower risks of death, disease, disability, and chronic conditions have been consistently linked to a lower weight class.
 The studies have limits, however, because they don’t account for individual differences in muscle mass.
 Going strictly by BMI, a lightweight inactive person would be at a lower risk than an active, muscular peer.

 To take full advantage of the research, we need waist and hip measurements to confirm where we carry our weight.
-If your waist is almost as big as your hips, you have excess body fat in your midsection.
-This measurement confirms the significance of health risks due to extra body weight.
-(5-6) If your waist is small compared to your hips, it makes BMI less of a factor, as long as your waist is also less than half of your height.
+If your waist is almost as big as your hips, you have increased health risks due to excess body fat in your midsection (5-6).

 Waist-to-Hip Ratio charts

 Look up your hip measurement in the left column and then scan to the right to find the nearest point to your waist circumference.
 Risk levels for cardiovascular disease and death are at the top.
-The average US female is on the border of the highest-risk class for this test.
-(5-6)

-Men can also find their hip measurements in the left column.
-Scan to the right for your waist.
-Once we confirm a genuine need for weight loss, we can use BMI research to set meaningful goals to improve our health and quality of life.
+Once we confirm a genuine need for weight loss using waist-to-hip ratio, we can use BMI research to set meaningful goals to improve our health and quality of life.

 Find your healthy weight according to body mass index.

 About two-thirds of people in western countries are at a higher risk of health problems or dying prematurely due to their weight.
 A higher risk is not a guarantee of future health problems, but it is worth considering.
-The following BMI charts are based on studies of hundreds of thousands to millions of people with long-term follow-up to gauge health outcomes.
-Get your BMI from the calculator and see the charts below.

 Research shows increasing risk as you go further from the target weight in the green zone.
 For people in the dark red weight class, it’s two times the risk and above.